-Mr. Malliki (interpretation): Thank you, Mr. Chairman and thank you for clarifying that, minister. (interpretation ends) The department public health branch took on a number of activities and responsibilities as part of Health's response to the COVID-19 pandemic.
-What resources have been budgeted in 2022-23 for COVID-19 related activities?
-Thank you, Mr. Chairman.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman.
+I also thank the minister for clarifying that.
+My next question is, (interpretation ends) the department's Public Health Branch took on a number of activities and responsibilities as part of Health's response to the COVID-19 pandemic.
+What resources have been budgeted in 2022-23 for COVID-19 related activities? (interpretation) Thank you, Mr. Chairman.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There are some resources that have been budgeted for, but it is not under this page of this budget.
-It was in the previous, under Directorate.
-As we indicated yesterday, if there is a need for additional resources, we will bring them online and if there's a need for additional budget we'll bring forward a supplementary appropriation.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There are some resources that have been budgeted for, but it is not under this page of the budget.
+It was in the previous under Directorate.
+As we indicated yesterday, if there is a need for additional resources, we will bring them online and if there's a need for additional budget, we will bring forward a supplementary appropriation.

-Just in terms of the different scenarios or the readiness, I would like to have Mr. Babstock add some information, if you will allow. (interpretation) Thank you, Mr. Chairman.
+In terms of the different scenarios or the readiness, I would like to let Mr. Babstock add some information, if you will allow. (interpretation) Thank you, Mr. Chairman.